novoalab/EpiNano/README.md

 ## Upgrades

-- **EpiNano 1.2** -- latest version, includes pretrained m6A models base-called with Guppy version 3.1.5
+- **EpiNano 1.2** -- latest version, includes pretrained m6A models base-called with *Guppy* v 3.1.5
 NOTE: WE ARE CURRENTLY UPGRADING THE REPO FROM EPINANO 1.1 for 1.2 -- AT THE MOMENT YOU WILL DOWNLOAD 1.1

 - **EpiNano 1.1** -- a new and slim version, written in python3 has been  released.
-Includes pre-trained m6A models base-called with Albacore version 2.1.7, which is available [here](https://github.com/enovoa/EpiNano/releases).
+Includes pre-trained m6A models base-called with *Albacore* version 2.1.7, which is available [here](https://github.com/enovoa/EpiNano/releases).
 This version is the one currently implemented in [MasterOfPores](https://www.frontiersin.org/articles/10.3389/fgene.2020.00211), a workflow to analyze direct RNA sequencing data.

 Major differences with EpiNano 1.0:
 -Faster!
 -Uses python3 instead of python2
 -Does not extract current intensity in the feature table, as this feature was not used to train the final models

-- **Epinano 1.0** -- original code used in [Liu, Begik et al., Nature Comm 2019](https://www.nature.com/articles/s41467-019-11713-9), which can be downloaded [here](https://github.com/enovoa/EpiNano/releases).
+- **EpiNano 1.0** -- original code used in [Liu, Begik et al., Nature Comm 2019](https://www.nature.com/articles/s41467-019-11713-9), which can be downloaded [here](https://github.com/enovoa/EpiNano/releases).

 Please check the [Wiki](https://github.com/enovoa/EpiNano/wiki) for additional information on usage.